 Master of Science in Biology with Emphasis in Science Education

-To enroll in this biology master’s program, a student must have a mentorship agreement with a biology professor and must be approved by the head of the Biology Department and the dean of the College of Graduate Studies and Research.
+To enroll in this biology master’s degree program, you must have a mentorship agreement with a biology professor and must be approved by the chair of the Biology Department and the dean of the College of Graduate Studies and Research.
 This program is designed for students seeking careers as two- or four-year college or university educators.

-The thesis option is offered for those preparing to teach and conduct research at the two- or four-year college level or for those preparing for further graduate work in science education at the doctoral level.
-For thesis admission, a student must select a research topic and be approved by the biology graduate faculty member who represents that discipline.
+The Thesis Option is offered for those preparing to teach and conduct research at the two- or four-year college level or for those preparing for further graduate work in science education at the doctoral level.
+For thesis admission, you must select a research topic and be approved by the biology graduate faculty member who represents that discipline.

 Note: This program does NOT lead to teacher certification.
 However, secondary biology teachers seeking to expand their background knowledge in the biological sciences and/or enhance their science education research skills are eligible to apply.
 Leveling work is determined case-by-case.